zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_14_en-US_INTER_BRANCH_SEEDING.md

     They must struggle with apparent contradictions.
     This struggle generates gnosis.

-    The revelation comes at the end—or not at all.
+    The revelation comes at the end, or not at all.
     It changes nothing about what they must do.

 ═══════════════════════════════════════════════════════════════════════════════